 Light is a unique form of energy in that it displays properties of both particles and waves.
-The fundamental unit of light that displays this “wave-particle” duality is called a photon.
-More specifically, photons are wave packets that contain a certain wavelength and frequency as determined by the type of light.
-The energy of a photon is affected by both of these properties.
-Therefore, the energy of one mole of photons may be calculated given a known wavelength or frequency.
+The fundamental unit of light that has this “wave-particle” duality is called a photon.
+More specifically, photons are wave packets that contain a certain wavelength and frequency according to the type of light.
+Both wavelength and frequency affect the energy of a photon.
+Therefore, you can calculate the energy of one mole of photons from either the light's wavelength or frequency.

-Multiply this value by Avogadro’s number to identify the energy of one mole of photons.
-Avogadro’s number identifies the number of molecules or particles in one mole of a particular substance and is equal to 6.02 x 10^23.
-Therefore, the value calculated in the previous step is the energy of one particle and must be multiplied by Avogadro’s number to identify the energy of one mole.
-(3.9 x 10^-19)*( 6.02 x 10^23)= 2.3 x 10^5 Joules
+Multiply the photon energy value by Avogadro’s number to find the energy of one mole of photons.
+Avogadro’s number is the quantity of the number of molecules or particles in one mole of a particular substance and is equal to 6.02 x 10^23.
+Therefore, the value calculated in the previous step is the energy of one particle; multiply it by Avogadro’s number to determine the energy of one mole.
+(3.9 x 10^-19)*( 6.02 x 10^23)= 2.3 x 10^5 joules.